The world this wiki

 The bill also restarts leasing of federal land for new oil and gas projects and coal mines.
 It instructs the interior secretary to conduct at least 30 auctions of offshore oil and gas leases in the "Gulf of America".

-A clause deep in the bill reduces the share of wagering losses that are tax-deductible from 100% to 90%.
-For professional sports bettors, who earn slim margins on large volumes, the change is catastrophic: it creates "phantom" taxable income that can exceed actual profits.
-Even recreational players who lose money overall can owe federal tax if they hit a jackpot in one session.
-The clause first appeared in an amendment from the Senate Finance Committee; multiple Republican committee members said they did not know how it got in, though the $1.1bn of revenue it is projected to generate may have been needed to comply with Senate reconciliation rules.
-The change takes effect in 2026.
+A clause deep in the bill reduces the share of wagering losses that are tax-deductible from 100% to 90%, taking effect in 2026.
+For professional sports bettors, who earn slim margins on large volumes, the change creates "phantom" taxable income that can exceed actual profits.
+The provision's origins in a Senate Finance Committee amendment baffled even its Republican members, though the $1.1bn it is projected to raise may have been needed to comply with Senate reconciliation rules.

 The federal government increasingly needs the revenue raised by high tariffs to help pay for the bill, making trade liberalisation politically harder.